5 Books about Historical Needlework: Plain and Fancy

 This comprehensive volume is a reprint of an 1884 book by a woman who ran an embroidery school and opened shops in several cities in Europe.
-The encyclopedia was the culmination of her years of study, teaching and research.
-From the hand sewing of plain seams, hemming, darning and mending, Dillmont moves on to an amazing array of needlework techniques, some of which are almost forgotten.
+The needlework encyclopedia was the culmination of her many years of study, teaching, and research in the field.
+From the hand sewing of plain seams, hemming, darning, and mending, Dillmont moves on to an amazing array of needlework techniques, some of which are almost forgotten today.

 While this book would be worthwhile if only for its vast quantities of information on embroidery techniques, it also covers knitting, crochet, tatting, weaving, appliqué, and various lace making techniques.
 Black and white illustrations and charts abound, making this a good book for those who want to try some historical needlework for themselves or identify the techniques used in a treasured heirloom textile.

-Note: some free, e-book editions of this book do not include illustrations, so the book is not very useful.
+Note: some free, e-book editions of this book do not include illustrations, so the e-book is not very useful.
 Get an illustrated version!

 Knox, G. (Ed.).
 (1988).
 Traditional american crafts .
 Des Moines: Meredith Corp.